Timo Kautonen

-Timo Kautonen (born 12 March 1945) is a Finnish footballer.
-He played in 42 matches for the Finland national football team from 1964 to 1976.
-He played for over 20 seasons in Lahti based clubs, mostly for Reipas Lahti.
+Timo Kautonen (12 March 1945 – 5 May 2026) was a Finnish footballer who played as a centre-back.
+He made 42 appearances for the Finland national team from 1964 to 1976.
+Kautonen played for over 20 seasons in Lahti based clubs, mostly for Reipas Lahti.
 He was inducted into the Finnish Football Hall of Fame in 2005.

-Personal life
+Kautonen died on 5 May 2026, at the age of 81.
 His sons Turo Kautonen and Tommi Kautonen are former professional footballers, and later Tommi became a manager.